Everything you Need to Know About Mortgages in Canada

 Monthly payments refer to how much you are expected to pay as installments throughout the mortgage tenure.
 The monthly payment covers the principal and the interest.

-To find basic mortgage interest rates, consider doing one or more of the following.
+To find low mortgage interest rates, consider doing one or more of the following.

 - Approach a financial institution that you already have a relationship with to make inquiries.